T-Rumibul/t-rumibul/README.md

 ## 🧠 What I focus on

-- Writing readable, maintainable code
+- Writing clean, maintainable code
-- Understanding trade-offs, not just implementations
+- Understanding trade-offs behind design decisions
-- Improving developer experience
+- Improving the developer experience
-- Building things that are easy to reason about
+- Building systems that are easy to understand and maintain
-- Learning by building, not just reading
+- Learning through hands-on projects

 ---